 If you see such a warning, open the 'Trackers' tab in the lower 'Attribute' panel.
 Maybe the torrent client failed to connect to one of the trackers for some reason.
-Usually, in this case, you will see the 'Could not connect to tracker' message.
+Usually, you will see the 'Could not connect to tracker' message in this case.

 The reasons for this warning may vary.
 Still, most often, it appears when the Internet provider filters (blocks) torrents at the DPI (Deep Packet Inspection) systems' level by analyzing the transmitted packets at the transport layer of TCP/UDP protocols.
 For example, ISP blocks the IP address or domain name of this tracker.